The Difference Between Active and Passive Fire Protection

 Here’s a quick comparison:

-Action Needed | Examples | Main Job |
+Type Action Needed Examples Main Job

-Alarms, sprinklers, extinguishers fire suppression systems |
+Active Yes Alarms, sprinklers, extinguishers fire suppression systems Detect and control fire

-Passive | No | Fire doors, walls, barriers |
+Passive No Fire doors, walls, barriers Slow down and contain the fire spread

 Key Differences Between Active and Passive Fire Protection